Eragoo/blog_bakcend/README.md

 # blog-bakcend
-This is a sample how to write simple RESTful API
+This is a example how to write simple RESTful API

 > ### Tech stack:
 > - Spring Boot, Data, Security